SwamiKannan/Git-Repo-Analysis/README.md

 ## Functionality:
 Analysis the folder structure of the git repo, identifies all .py files and builds a graph that shows which files call which other files.

+## To-do:
+Only parent folders are mapped right now.
+Need to add sub-folders to the mix.